-The writer is professor, department of orthopaedics, All India Institute of Medical Sciences.
+The writer is Professor of Orthopedics, AIIMS, New Delhi.
 The views expressed are personal.

 Even though COVID-19 continues to rule and ruin our daily worlds, it still does not give the right to the righteous of the land to promote cures, remedies and preventions which are beyond the realm of their understanding and operation.
 Prudence is the need of the hour and prudence comes from wisdom.